 But these are not traditional Italian meatballs.
 They are Greek, and there is a difference, as you will soon see.
 And, since I no longer buy meat, these meatballs are made from venison.
 Wild boar, bear, chicken or really any ground meat will work fine.

-To celebrate this Greek victory, I made my traditional tomato sauce more Hellenic by adding sweet wine and cinnamon, which are often used in Greek tomato sauces, and by grating mizithra cheese on it instead of parmesan or pecorino.
+Make your traditional tomato sauce more Hellenic by adding sweet wine and cinnamon, and by grating mizithra cheese on it instead of parmesan or pecorino.
 Kali Orexi!

 Venison Meatballs, Greek Style

 This is a riff off traditional spaghetti and meatballs, with a Hellenic touch.
 It jazzes up one of my favorite comfort foods with a bit more garlic, a bit more sweetness and a chewiness from the bulgur wheat.
 These are not the fluffy meatballs of an old “red sauce” restaurant, nor the dry orbs that most wild game meatballs become.
 Any meat works here, by the way.

 Serve this with spaghetti and grated mizithra cheese, if you can find it.
 Pecorino or parmesan is just fine, too.

 Prep Time: 2 hours, almost all of it inactive

 - 1 1/2 pounds ground vension or ground lamb